Jules Moloney

 Within this diagram the idea forms as an internalized 'picture' (9,10), it is explored via the architectural sketch (2,4,6), sold to the client via perspective drawing (5) and realized by orthographic drawings (3).
 The 'designed object' (8) is but one node within this tetrahedron of projective transactions - the majority of creative activity is spent describing the architectural object via drawing.
 Evans diagram makes explicit the separation between the creative activity of architects and the end result of these activities - the realized architecture.

-.
+Design is action at a distance.
 Projection fills the gaps; but to arrange the emanations first from drawings to buildings, then from buildings to the experience of the perceiving and moving subject, in such a way as to create in these unstable voids what cannot be displayed in designs - that was where the art lay 5

 Evans' thesis is an admirable history of architecture and his diagram a useful summary of architectural activity in which drawings is the dominant activity.
 While Evans is aware of the closure implicit within such diagrams and proposes it merely as a tool to summarize his thesis, in his words a "a reasonable good rough guide" 6, the particular closure I would like to address is the exclusive preoccupation with drawing as the medium for conceiving and developing architecture: physical models are accommodated within Evans' thesis as intermediate modes which require translation via projective drawing; the observation that since the advent of cinema we have had successive generations whose experience of vision has been dominated by the mobile image is not addressed; the fact that by the early nineties computers were increasingly prevalent in architectural studios does not deserve a mention.
 As an investigation of the influence of geometry via media it is a history that stops with the advent of photography.